 Neck pain does not only cause headaches however.
 Symptoms of neck pain, neck stiffness and pulling of the neck muscles are all common presentations.
 These can often respond well to mobilisation techniques, manipulation, dry needling, soft tissue massage, taping and exercises.

-Pilates exercises are based upon using your core muscles, composed of deep abdominal muscles, the pelvic floor, and spinal stabilisers, that support your lower back whilst you exercise.
-Building up from a stable core, Pilates exercises are then tailored to create a whole body program as per your goals.
-In challenging the core muscles, Pilates addresses not only lower back pain and injury, but also problems arising from the neck, shoulders, pelvis, hips, knees, and ankles.
-As you become stronger, exercises are progressed to continually challenge you and continue to benefit your health.
+The program is based upon first using your core muscles, composed of deep abdominal muscles, the pelvic floor, and spinal stabilisers, that support your lower back whilst you exercise.
+Building up from a stable core, exercises are then tailored to create a whole-body program as per your goals.
+In challenging the core muscles, we can address not only lower back pain and injury, but also problems arising from the neck, shoulders, pelvis, hips, knees, and ankles.
+As you become stronger, exercises are progressed to continually challenge you and benefit your health and wellbeing.

 Pilates is also one of the primary conditioning tools in many elite sports including cricket, rugby, athletics and football, where it is used as a muscle conditioning program to prevent sports related injuries.

-Please click here for further information on our Studio Pilates and Mat Pilates programmes.
+Please click here for further information on our Physio+Pilates Studio and Physio+Pilates Mat programmes.

 Women's Health Physiotherapy